 The software world gave me one other thing—I now had the resources to do archival primary source research anywhere while also walking the land with people—alive and dead.
 My freelance writing has been two-pronged: race relations on the American frontier and Errol Flynn and Olivia de Havilland.
 In 1995 I decided to write a book about Flynn (without realizing it I had been researching him since a boy, and it continues to this day).
 The following year I began a roughly twenty-year correspondence with Livvie, as Flynn called Olivia.
 This resulted in me being invited to her home in Paris, France, twice, and to her special night at the Academy of Motion Picture Arts and Sciences (Beverly Hills, California), in 2006.

 While the books, articles, and talks continued this century I wrote a one-man play about a frontiersman who harbored the typical racial prejudices on the Great Plains, but was able to do a complete turnabout and work for peace with the Plains Indians during the 1860s.
 I played him in Kansas, California, Colorado, and Oklahoma, and this resulted in a full-length play that ran for five weeks in California (Cheyenne Blood).
 His contemporary, George Bent, a mixed-blood Cheyenne, called him, “the best friend the Cheyennes and Arapahos ever had.”
-Around the time my book on him, Ned Wynkoop and the Lonely Road from Sand Creek, was published in 2011, the editor-in-chief who contracted that book asked me to write a book about the Sand Creek Massacre.
+Around the time my book about him, Ned Wynkoop and the Lonely Road from Sand Creek, was published in 2011, the editor-in-chief who contracted that book asked me to write a book about the Sand Creek Massacre.
 I told him, “no, I write about people and not war.”
 He refused to give up, and over the next 18 months we talked in person, on the phone, and via email until we agreed on the book that I would write—Sand Creek and the Tragic End of a Lifeway.